changboyen1018/2024_AssocRDEng_TakeHome/README.md

 # CZ Hub Take Home Test
-### This is the take home test for R&D Engineer.
+### This is the take home test for R&D Engineer position.
 Completed by Bo-Yen Chang.